Rajwantmishra/MSDS-DATA-607-FinalProject/README.md

 Data sets are retrieved from:

-Felix Gr‰ﬂer, Surya Kallumadi, Hagen Malberg, and Sebastian Zaunseder.
+Felix Gr√§√üer, Surya Kallumadi, Hagen Malberg, and Sebastian Zaunseder.
 2018.
 Aspect-Based Sentiment Analysis of Drug Reviews Applying Cross-Domain and Cross-Data Learning.
 In Proceedings of the 2018 International Conference on Digital Health (DH '18).
 ACM, New York, NY, USA, 121-125.
 DOI: [https://doi.org/10.1145/3194658.3194677]

 * These data sets provide patient reviews on specific drugs along with related conditions.
 Reviews and ratings are grouped into reports on the three aspects benefits, side effects and overall comment.